michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0129.md

 ### Definition
 - n: a scientist trained in physics
 ### Family
+- physicist: physicists+
-physicist: physicists+;physical: nonphysical, physicalism, physicality, physically, physicalness;physicality: physicalities;physics: physical, physicist
+- physical: nonphysical, physicalism, physicality, physically, physicalness
+- physicality: physicalities
+- physics: physical, physicist
 ### Examples
 - He is among the last living physicists who helped usher in the nuclear age.
 - The physicist Stephen Hawking, who publicly confirmed his atheism in 2014, doesn’t believe that God is needed to explain creation.